 A credit score is an integral part of your financial status that influences your creditworthiness and borrowing limit.
 A high credit score means you can borrow more, while a low score means you can only borrow a limited amount.

 So, if you wonder whether opening a checking account can affect your credit score, the quick answer is, checking accounts usually have a minor impact.

 However, if a bank pulls your credit and makes a hard inquiry when opening a checking account can affect your credit score.
 Your credit score may also be impacted when you sign up for overdraft, or when you overdraw your checking account without replenishing it.

 This guide provides more details about how a checking account can affect your credit score.

 How do checking accounts affect your credit score?

 There are various types of credit scores, and lenders use a variety of different types of credit scores to make lending decisions.
 Below is a comprehensive overview of how opening a checking account can affect your credit score.
 Let’s get started!

 1. Making a Hard Credit Inquiry

-Applying for a checking account sometimes triggers your bank or credit union to look at your credit report, but it doesn’t happen all the time.
+Occasionally, when applying for a checking account your bank or credit union will run a credit check, but it doesn’t happen all the time.
 It’s just one way that your bank or credit union can choose to evaluate your financial history.

 According to Experian, “information about assets such as checking account balances, savings account balances, certificates of deposit, individual retirement accounts, stocks, bonds or other investments” are not listed in your credit profile.